dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 A wildcard App ID can be created with the following steps:

-1. In a web browser, go to the [Identifiers](https://developer.apple.com/account/resources/identifiers/list) section of Apple's developer portal and click the **+** button.
+1. In a web browser, go to the [Identifiers](https://developer.apple.com/account/resources/identifiers/list) section of your Apple Developer Account and click the **+** button.
 1. In the **Register a new identifier** page, select **App IDs** and click the **Continue** button.
 1. In the **Register a new identifier** page, select the **App** type and click the **Continue** button.
 1. In the **Register an App ID** page, provide a **Description** and set the **Bundle ID** to **Wildcard**.
 Then, enter an App ID in the format `com.domainname.*` and click the **Continue** button: